Sunday, March 31, 2013

 Dawn brought skies no clearer than Sunday’s, but they didn’t look much worse, either.
 I’d had a restful enough night in my sleeping bag and had begun to think this camping thing would be just alright.
 My rude awakening in that regard came when I headed to the bathrooms/bathhouse for my morning ablutions.

-The bathhouse for our camping area proved to be the only substandard part of Alto Frio’s facilities.
+The bathhouse Alto Frio provided for our camping area proved to be substandard to be kind.
 Concrete floors that had not been washed in quite a while—months it looked to me like.
 No shower curtains.
 Poorly lighted.
 Worst of all, even though we complained, the Alto Frio staff did not clean the place the whole time we were there.
 Not once.
-By the following Saturday it would be referred to as “The Black Hole of Calcutta.”
-If not for that, the Texas camping experience would have turned out to be mostly OK by me.
+By the following Saturday it would be referred to as “The Black Hole of Alto Frio.”

 How did we fill the long hours between dawn and the late DST sunset?
 Enjoying lunch in the cafeteria.
-Getting acquainted with a few of the nearly 550 fellow amateurs present—we soon ran into a contingent of Deep South Regional Star Gaze buddies from the Ponchartrain Astronomical Society.
-Buying stuff in Vendors’ Hall.
+Getting acquainted with a few of the nearly 550 fellow amateurs present—we soon ran into a contingent of Deep South Regional Star Gaze attendees from the Ponchartrain Astronomical Society.
+And natcherly by buying stuff in Vendors’ Hall.

-And what a vendors’ hall it was.
-If anything at Alto Frio was better than at Prude, it was the spacious building assigned to dealers.
+And what a vendors’ hall it was!
+If anything at Alto Frio was memorable other than the food, it was the spacious building assigned to dealers.
 Almost everybody who was anybody back in them days was there.
-Our old friend Rex from Rex’s AstroStuff, Lumicon, Mag 1 (the famous Portaball telescope people), AstroSystems, Astronomy to Go, Pocono Mountain Optics, and more.
+Our old friend Rex from Rex’s AstroStuff, Lumicon, Mag 1 (the famous Portaball telescope people), AstroSystems, Astronomy to Go, Pocono Mountain Optics (who were huge in those days), and more.
 I was sorry Celestron didn’t show, but there was plenty of stuff to drool over.

-I immediately turned over 150 Georgie Washingtons to the much-loved and now gone Pocono for a Celestron f/6.3 reducer/corrector, which I’d decided weeks ago would be my major purchase.
-I was back into imaging with the SCT, was tired of doing that at f/10, and hoped the 6.3 would be better than the putrid f/5 reducer lenses I’d used over the years.
+I immediately turned over 150 Georgie Washingtons to the much-loved and now gone Pocono for a Celestron f/6.3 reducer-corrector, which I’d decided weeks ago would be my major purchase.
+I was back into imaging with the SCT, was tired of doing that at f/10, and hoped the 6.3 would be better than the putrid f/5 reducer lenses I’d heard about over the years.
+It would also prove to be a boon for visual work, turning my Ultima 8 into a much more versatile scope.

 After another good supper, it was time for observing.
-Monday evening wasn’t quite as good as Sunday evening, with more haze and longer waits between cloudy stretches, but it was OK.
-I was able to complete my astrophotography agenda for the star party by getting a couple of shots of Omega Centauri though my new reducer corrector.
-After Omega, I imaged some Messiers including M13, M3, and M53 and did some visual observing with both Celeste and Big Bertha before the weather gods decided it would be an early evening for us, with the sky closing down around one.
+Monday evening wasn’t as good as Sunday, with still more haze and longer waits between cloudy stretches, but it was bearable.
+I was able to complete my astrophotography agenda for the star party by getting a couple of shots of Omega Centauri though my new reducer-corrector.
+After Omega, I imaged some Messiers including M13, M3, and M53 and did some visual observing with both Celeste and Old Betsy before the weather gods decided it would be an early evening for us, with the sky closing down around one in the morning.

 Tuesday morning brought worse weather still.
 At dawn, the sky was completely overcast and stayed that way all day long.
 What did we poor pilgrims do?
 Wandered around, running into old friends and making new ones like Tom and Jeannie Clark and legendary observer Barbara Wilson and her husband, Buster.
 There was also the Birmingham Astronomical Society’s ever-ebullient Ed Boutwell, who was as good-humored as ever despite the clouds.